fabioDMFerreira/upwork-invoices-reader/README.md

 SERVICE FEE + VAT: $116.42
 ```

-**Note:** Each invoice may take more than 10 seconds to analyze.
+**Note:** Each invoice may take more than 10 seconds to be analyzed.
 The invoice PDF is being converted to JPG and, then interpreted by Tesseract.

 ## Dependencies